frnetnetwork/frnet/README.md

-# Contrastive Learning for Click-Through Prediction
+# Enhancing CTR Prediction with Context-Aware Feature Representation Learning
-This is our implement for CL4CTR
+This is our implement for FRNet

 ### How to run the code.
 1. Download corresponding datasets.